DiogoZdev/DiogoZdev/README.md

 ## Hi all!

 Diogo Lara here,
-I'm a FullStack dev and I really love web Design.
+I'm a FullStack dev but I really love FrontEnd.

 Currently I'm focused on Java and its technologies.